 In response to demand for a poster targeting and featuring young people, a fifth poster was produced which addressed the issue of sexual assault – ‘When they say no, they mean no. Some men don't listen’.

-Today, Zero Tolerance remains one of the most influential and well-known campaigns on violence against women in Scotland.
-While there have been positive changes to public attitudes on some aspects of men’s violence against women, there is still a lot of work to do.
+Zero Tolerance's original campaign remains one of the most influential and well-known campaigns on violence against women in Scotland.
+While there have been many positive changes since 1992, there is still a lot of work to do.
 New expressions of violence are developing or coming to light, including online abuse and ‘honour’ crimes.
-Some groups of women, such as disabled women, women in the sex industry, lesbian, bisexual and transgender women, and black and minority ethnic women, are more likely to be affected by men’s violence yet face extra barriers to accessing justice.
+Some groups of women, such as disabled women, women in the sex industry, lesbian, bisexual and transgender women, and Black, Asian and minority ethnic women, are more likely to be affected by men’s violence yet face extra barriers to accessing justice.
 Until we end all forms of violence against all women, Zero Tolerance will continue to campaign for change.